curveball/browser/README.md

 The middleware looks for HAL and JSON responses, and automatically converts them into a HTML interface if a browser access them.

 It does so via the `Accept: text/html` header.
-If this header is not provides, the middleware does nothing.
+If this header is not provided, the middleware does nothing.

 Supported frameworks